theapplegates/sql-testing/sq/sq-subplot.md

-when I run sq key generate --export key.pgp --expires=2038-01-19T03:14:07+00:00 when I run sq inspect key.pgp then stdout contains "Expiration time: 2038-01-19 03:14"
+when I run sq key generate --export key.pgp --expires=2038-01-19T03:14:07+00:00 when I run sq inspect key.pgp then stdout contains "Expiration time: 2038-01-19 03:14" when I run sq inspect --time 2038-01-20T00:00:00+00:00 key.pgp then stdout contains "Invalid: The primary key is not live"
 ~~~

 ### Generate a key with a given duration